classBabacar/Connect4/README.md

 - For my whoWon function I was evaluating a location twice in example **if(x[i] && x[i]...)** when it should have been **if(x[i] && x[i+1]..)** that's why at times it would malfunction and give the opposite user a connect4 because it would think there is nothing wrong.

+Bug Fix: July 8, 2019
+- There was a lot of problems with the rematch functionality so I needed to organize the code/refactor because it was starting to get messy but now it makes sense and going forward I will be able to add more features such as a log of the moves.

 # Running Code using Makefile

 I recommend that you compile with ``make build``